silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 The following are reasons why your response might not be cached:

  * **Vary header** Does your `Vary` header contain anything other than `Accept-Encoding`?
 See "Varying content" for more details.
  * **Cookies** Do you have any cookies set for this domain?
-Incapsula ignores it's own “utm” and “incap” cookies, any other cookies will likely prevent caching.
+Incapsula ignores it's own “utm” and “incap” cookies, any other cookies may prevent caching.
  * **PHP sessions** Any requests with a PHP session will prevent caching.
 Make sure that SilverStripe is not trying to start a PHP session alongside your request.
 SilverStripe will only attempt this if required by using the Session API in SilverStripe Framework.
 A PHP session will be started whenever a SilverStripe form is included in the generated HTML, in order to create a secure submission token.
 Please refer to SilverStripe’s [Secure Coding Guidelines](http://docs.silverstripe.org/en/4/developer_guides/security/secure_coding/#cross-site-request-forgery-csrf) to find out how and when to disable this submission token.
  * **Basic Authentication** Are you running HTTP Basic Authentication (e.g. on a UAT site)?
 This will prevent caching.
 You can disable authentication on a non-live site through YAML configuration (`BasicAuth.entire_site_protected`).
 Conditional HTTP basic authentication through IP whitelists might also interfere with caching.
 Please keep in mind that Incapsula won’t cache any responses which are sent with this authentication challenge.
 Since the same caching is applied to multiple requesting IPs, Incapsula might have already decided that the response is non-cacheable based on previous requests.
  * **HTTP request verbs** Are you sending a GET request?
-Any other HTTP verb will prevent caching.
+Any other HTTP verb may prevent caching.
 This includes HEAD (commonly used through `curl -I`)
  * **HTTP response codes** Are you getting a HTTP 200 response code?
 Incapsula might not cache 3xx, 4xx or 5xx response codes
  * **Cache preventing request headers:** Are you preventing caching through a “Cache-Control: private” or “Cache-Control: max-age=0” header?
 Are you sending `Pragma: no-cache`?
  * **Incapsula settings** Are you running any non-standard settings or have [path-specific cache rules](https://docs.incapsula.com/Content/management-console-and-settings/performance-settings.htm)?
 Contact the CWP Service Desk or check your dashboard for Premium Managed Service.